Clinton Sampson Blues

-The Clinton Sampson Blues was the final moniker of the minor league baseball teams based in Clinton, North Carolina and within Sampson County, North Carolina from 1946 to 1950.
-The Clinton teams played exclusively as members of the Class D level Tobacco State League, hosting home games at the Clinton High School Park.
-The franchise played as the Clinton Blues from 1946 to 1948.
-The Clinton teams were a minor league affiliate of the Detroit Tigers in 1948.
+The Clinton Sampson Blues was the final nickname of the minor league baseball teams based in Clinton, North Carolina and within Sampson County, North Carolina.
+From 1946 to 1950, the Clinton based teams played exclusively as members of the Class D level Tobacco State League, hosting home games at the Clinton High School Park.
+The franchise first played as the "Clinton Blues" from 1946 to 1948.
+The Clinton Blues were a minor league affiliate of the Detroit Tigers in 1948.